JBobbyy/quant-start/README.md

 ## Description

-This python repository records my journey on learning how to apply Python for quantitative finance and to start implement trading algorithm.
-It can be seen as a Quantopian summary.
+In this python repository I record my journey on learning how to use Python for quantitative finance and to start implementing trading algorithm.
+Lectures are from the Quantopian project.